FTMO vs TradeDay: Elite Prop Firms Comparison

 | Trading Instruments |

-Forex, Commodities, Indices, Stocks, Crypto |
+Forex, Commodities, Indices, Crypto (Stocks not offered by FTMO) |

 | Account Currencies |